 Abigayle’s true talents lie in effective copywriting and social media management.
 With a BA in Business and Philosophy from Fort Lewis College in Colorado, she specializes in cultivating digital communities, developing nuanced social media campaigns, and speaking in a tailored voice for all her clients.
 Before joining Type Network, Abigayle spent time internationally, learning global marketing practices.
 At TN, she engages our audience through case studies, news releases, social media content, and more.

-Roger Black is known for his sense of typography, which he’s applied in the design of with magazines like Rolling Stone, newspapers like The Washington Post and web sites like the first MSNBC.com.
-He was a founder of one of the early desktop type design studios, Font Bureau (1989), and is the majority owner of TN
+Roger Black is known for his sense of typography, which he’s applied in the design of magazines like Rolling Stone, newspapers like The Washington Post and websites like the first MSNBC.com.
+He was a founder of one of the early desktop type design studios, Font Bureau (1989), and is the majority owner of TN.

 David Berlow entered the type industry in 1978 as a letter designer for the respected Mergenthaler, Linotype, Stempel, and Haas typefoundries.
 He joined the newly formed digital type supplier, Bitstream, Inc. in 1982.
 After Berlow left Bitstream in 1989, he founded The Font Bureau, Inc. with Roger Black.

 Font Bureau has developed more than 300 new and revised type designs for the Chicago Tribune, the Wall Street Journal, Entertainment Weekly, Newsweek, Esquire, Rolling Stone, Hewlett Packard and others, with OEM work for Apple Computer Inc. and Microsoft Corporation.
 Font Bureau’s Retail Library consists mostly of original designs and now includes over 500 typefaces.
 Berlow is a member of the New York Type Directors Club (TDC) and the Association Typographique International (ATypI), and remains active in typeface design.

 Jill Pichotta, director